 Letters are becoming a lost art.
 In an age of texts, emails, Tweets, Facebook and more, a genuine, hand-written note is rare.
 Which is all the more reason to teach your little one how to author his own, ready-to-mail, mini masterpiece (the kind grandma would love to receive).

-Just because letter writing seems easy, you might be surprised at how difficult it is to explain to your child.
+Just because letter-writing seems easy, you might be surprised at how difficult it is to explain to your child.
 No worries, as long as you start simple and guide your child through easy steps, she’ll be a letter writing pro in no time.
 Here’s a step-by-step guide for parents on teaching kids to write letters.

 Preschool letter writers